ryanburda/buf-mark/docs/using_native_marks.md

 set by the other instance.

 `buf-mark` solves this problem by persisting buf-marks across sessions on a working directory level.
-This means buf-marks made in `~/project_a` are separate from `~/project_b` which is a more sensible and predictable default.
+This means buf-marks made in `~/project_a` are separate from `~/project_b` which is a more intuitive and predictable default when your workflow involves having a Neovim instance open per project.

 `buf-mark` also:
 - ships with UI integrations like [status](../README.md#status)
 - provides a buffer marking solution that is **not** built upon marks so that marks can continue to be used in the way they were intended